2019-20 AP Course Audit: What You’ll Need to Do

 - The teacher uses Spanish almost exclusively in class and encourages students to do likewise.

-- The course provides opportunities for students to demonstrate their proficiency in spoken and written Presentational Communication in the Intermediate to Pre-Advanced* range.
+- The course provides opportunities for students to engage in interdisciplinary course content and develop skills through the 6 required themes.

 - The course provides opportunities for students to demonstrate an understanding of the products, practices, and perspectives of the target cultures.